-Today, business starts and grown digital.
+Today, business growing digitally.
 The pandemic has accelerated this process, pushing online services to evolve to digital onboarding procedures instead of traditional, face-to-face ones.
 As always happens, fraudsters are moving in the same direction, resulting in a significant increase in Application Fraud.
-The security issues related to the onboarding process transversely concern and Financial Services, e-commerce, and PA.
-Therefore, it is necessary to allow digitized access to the service while recognizing fake or defrauding users in this context.
+The security issues related to the onboarding process transversely concern and Financial Services, eCommerce and PA.
+Therefore, it is necessary to allow digitized access to the service while recognizing fake or fraudulent users in this context.

 Application Fraud is one of the fastest-growing types of fraud.
 Aite Group found that credit card losses from Synthetic Identity fraud (a kind of Application Fraud) reached $968m in 2018 and projected this to reach $1.26 billion in 2020.